jonlpersson/ed-latimore/site/_posts/2023-02-23-the-hard-way-to-escape-the-slow-pull-of-reality-s-quicksand.md

 But it wasn’t always like this.

-Sometimes, when life is going very well, I think about how terrible of a person I was during my&nbsp;[heavy drinking days](https://edlatimore.com/signs-of-a-high-functioning-alcoholic/){: target="_blank" rel="noopener noreferrer"}.
+Sometimes, when life is going very well, I think about how terrible of a person I was during my heavy drinking days.
 I think about how self-destructive I was and how many people had the displeasure of crossing my path when I was in this self-destructive state.

 {% twitter: https://twitter.com/EdLatimore/status/1330860398774546434 %}

-think of all the times I got lucky no one was hurt or that I didn’t wind up dead or in jail.
+I think of all the times I got lucky no one was hurt or that I didn’t wind up dead or in jail.

 From the foolishness that was my life until I turned 28, I should at least have a criminal record.
 However, I stayed ahead of the law of large numbers long enough and stopped tempting fate before it caught up to me.